-Students are tested on knowledge and understanding (AO1), application to real-life and research methods (AO2) and evaluation (AO3).
+You will be tested on knowledge and understanding (AO1), application to real-life and research methods (AO2) and evaluation (AO3).
 Evaluation marks and research methods marks make up a bigger share of the total marks than the other assessment objectives.

-There is no assessed coursework but students are expected to carry out practical work to help them understand research methodology and to become familiar with data analysis.
+There is no assessed coursework but you are expected to carry out practical work to help you understand research methodology and to become familiar with data analysis.